KejPi/AbracaDABra/README.md

 <img width="752" alt="Snímek obrazovky 2023-12-03 v 19 03 37" src="https://github.com/KejPi/AbracaDABra/assets/6438380/395a0384-ae2d-48e9-aca1-56169d631a4d">

 ### Windows

 Download the latest Windows zip file from [the release page](https://github.com/KejPi/AbracaDABra/releases/latest) and unzip it to any folder on your drive.

-RTL-SDR devices need the WinUSB driver to work corectly under Windows.
-To install it, use Zadig, which be downloaded from [zadig.akeo.ie](https://zadig.akeo.ie).
+RTL-SDR devices need the WinUSB driver to work correctly under Windows.
+To install it, use Zadig, which can be downloaded from [zadig.akeo.ie](https://zadig.akeo.ie).
 Please follow the installation steps [here](https://www.rtl-sdr.com/getting-the-rtl-sdr-to-work-on-windows-10/).
-When the driver is installed, start `AbracaDABra.exe` and the first band scan should start automatically when a RTL-SDR device is recognized.
+When the driver is installed, start `AbracaDABra.exe` and the first band scan should start automatically when an RTL-SDR device is recognized.

 Please note that other applications requiring a default Realtek driver will not work with a WinUSB driver from Zadig.

 ### Linux

 The simplest way to install is to download the latest AppImage file from [the release page](https://github.com/KejPi/AbracaDABra/releases/latest), make it executable and run it.

-There are two versions of the AppImage - one for Intel/AMD 64 bit CPUs (x86_64) and the other is for ARM64 CPUs (aarch64) so make sure you download the one that matches your hardware.
+There are two versions of the AppImage - one for Intel/AMD 64 bit CPUs (x86_64) and the other is for ARM64 CPUs (aarch64), so make sure you download the one that matches your hardware.

 The AppImage for x86_64 CPUs is compatible with Ubuntu 22.04 or newer.
 If you run it on other Linux distributions, GLIBC version 2.35 or higher is required.
 The AppImage for AARCH64 platform is built on Debian Bookworm for compatibility with Raspberry Pi 4/5s.